spyder-ide/spyder-docs/doc/installation.rst

    conda create -c conda-forge -n spyder-env spyder

-This installs Spyder into a new environment called ``spyder-env``, using the more up-to-date, community Conda-Forge channel.
+This installs Spyder into a new environment called ``spyder-env``, using the more up-to-date, community-run Conda-Forge channel.
 To make sure future installs/updates in this environment also use Conda-Forge and are faster and more reliable, make sure to set it as your environment's default channel with strict channel priority enabled, if this isn't the case already (as it is with Miniforge/Mambaforge or if you've manually configured it):

 .. code-block:: shell